sb2nov/mac-setup/Java/README.md

     export JAVA_HOME="`/usr/libexec/java_home -v 1.8`"

+If you are using Java 9, use the following:

+    export JAVA_HOME="`/usr/libexec/java_home -v 9`"

 You should have Java working now.
 Two popular IDE alternatives for writing Java are [Eclipse](https://www.eclipse.org/downloads/) or [IntelliJ](https://www.jetbrains.com/idea/download/).